A passport is required to enter Peru

 Other destinations in Peru

 Peru is a large, diverse country with rainforests, mountain ranges, deserts, and beaches on the Pacific ocean.
-If you plan to visit other Peruvian destinations after your visit to Refugio Altiplano, Scott’s secretaries will make reservations for you with guides and hotels who coordinate regularly with us from other parts of Peru.
+If you plan to visit other Peruvian destinations after your visit to Refugio Altiplano Healing Center just let us know and we will connect you with the right sources.

-Feel free to contact us for more detailed information.
+Feel free to contact us for more detailed information by email.